emmawalshdev/kaytea_art/README.md

 ![Generated from Am I Responsive](https://i.ibb.co/D1mn86w/responsiveimg.png)

-The Kaytea Art Ecommerce website was designed, built and deployed by Emma Harte.
+The Kaytea Art ecommerce website was designed, built, and deployed by Emma Harte.
 This project completes her Diploma in Software Development, undertaken through the Code Institute.

 This website was built for Katie Harte, a wildlife and animal artist based in West Cork, Ireland.
-Through the new Artstore, Katie aims to connect with her clients, share her story and offer her wonderful artwork and commission service.
+Through the new Art store, Katie aims to connect with her clients, share her story, and offer her wonderful artwork and commission service.

 Previously, Katie has marketed her work through Etsy and social media.
-In the future, the Artstore aims to become Katie's primary sales channel.
-This is a long term project, with many new exciting features planned for the future.
+In the future, the Art store aims to become Katie's primary sales channel.
+This is a long-term project, with many new exciting features planned for the future.

 ----------------------------